 Maintain Records: Keep all relevant documents and records to support the information provided in your GSTR-9 form.
 These documents serve as evidence and ensure the accuracy and reliability of the data you report

 Latest News/Updates of GSTR 9 Form:

-- The institute of cost accounts of India has cordially demanded ministry of finance not to extend the threshold limit for filing GST Annual Returns and Audit Form.
+- The Institute of Cost Accounts of India has cordially demanded Ministry of Finance not extend the threshold limit for filing GST Annual Returns and Audit Forms.

 - Central Board of Indirect Taxes has once again changed the due date for GSTR 9 and 9C filing.